nicmilot/pwk-kali-vagrantbox/README.md

 $ vagrant ssh
 # see Vagrantfile-Example if you want the GUI to open when vagrant up
 ```

+- You can also clone this repo if you want.

 ## After installation recommendation